 Conway finds the social and moral values in collective music-making especially empowering.
 Being trilingual, Conway believes that music provides us with a language to speak from the heart and has the ability to bring people closer to one another.
 Conway has been a Teaching Artist with Cantare since 2014.

 Toni Bermudez joins Cantare Con Vivo as a life-long singer with extensive non-profit experience.
 While her early career in the Bay Area was in the banking industry, she spent more than 20 years managing a family foundation in San Francisco.
 A lyrico-spinto soprano, Toni has performed the roles of Turandot, Leonora in Il Trovatore, and Santuzza in Cavalleria Rusticana, along with concert performances around the Bay Area.
 Her love of vocal music began early in life listening with her mother to the Firestone Opera Hour and her public school music education was the foundational preparation for her avocation.

 Treva comes to Cantare Con Vivo with a B.A. in Writing, several years of non-profit experience, and a lifelong affection for choir music.
-With self-acknowledgedly more enthusiasm than skill at singing, she looks forward to furthering the work of CCV from back-backstage.
+With self-acknowledgedly more enthusiasm than skill at singing, she takes great satisfaction in furthering the work of CCV from back-backstage.
 When not at work, Treva can most often be found with a fantasy novel, either reading or writing.